 It is not a requirement to apply for concession when purchasing or receiving a housing cooperative unit.

 If the housing cooperative is located in a municipality which has a reduced concession limit you may have to fill out a self-declaration of exemption from the concession requirement.
-Please fill out the red form before submitting it to the municipality for approval.
 For more information regarding concession, please contact the municipality where the housing cooperative is located.

 The original self-declaration must be sent for registration together with the other documentation.